Wesleyan University: History

-Three histories of Wesleyan have been published, Wesleyan's First Century (1932) by Carl F. Price; Wesleyan University, 1831–1910: Collegiate Enterprise in New England (1999); and Wesleyan University, 1910-1970, Academic Ambition and Middle-Class America (2015), both of the latter written by David B. Potts.
-Before Wesleyan was founded, a military academy founded by Captain Alden Partridge existed on the land, consisting of the campus's North and South Colleges.
-As this academy failed, New England Methodists bought it and transformed it into a scholarly institution.
-Wesleyan was founded in 1831 as an all-male Methodist college by the Methodist conference.
-It was led by Willbur Fisk, its first president.
-Despite its name, Wesleyan was never totally a denominational seminary, but it did feature heavy Methodist influence in its curriculum and campus religious life.
-Early in Wesleyan's development, the administration had to balance their own scholarly and academic interests with those of the staff and students which transitioned from the previous Alden Partridge military academy.
-Despite this, it remained a leader in educational progress throughout its early history.
-In the 1870s and 1880s, Wesleyan began gaining a regional reputation for its creative extracurricular pursuits- particularly in music and writing.
-It built Judd Hall in 1909, which was named after alumnus Orange Judd, and was one of the earliest comprehensive science buildings devoted exclusively to undergraduate science instruction on any American college or university campus.
+Before Wesleyan was founded, a military academy established by Alden Partridge existed, consisting of the campus's North and South Colleges.
+As this academy failed, New England Methodists bought it and founded in 1831 an all-male Methodist college.
+Willbur Fisk was the first president.
+Despite its name, Wesleyan was never an officially denominational seminary, though its curriculum and campus religious life were shaped by a heavy Methodist influence.
+In 1909, it built Judd Hall, named after alumnus Orange Judd, one of the earliest academic buildings devoted exclusively to undergraduate science instruction on any American college or university campus.

-It has maintained a larger library collection than institutions comparable in size.
 The Wesleyan student body numbered about 300 in 1910 and had grown to 800 in 1960.
-Time described the latter figure as "small" for a university.

-Although Wesleyan developed as a peer of Amherst and Williams colleges, until the 1970s it continued to be the smallest of the Little Three institutions.
-At that time it began to expand its programs, qualifying as a university with graduate programs and becoming larger than the other two.
+Wesleyan is, along with Amherst and Williams colleges, a member of the Little Three.
+Wesleyan began as the smallest of the three.
+Later on, it expanded its programs, qualifying as a university with a variety of graduate offerings and became larger than the other two.